pcdavies/DockerBasics/workshops/docker/Linux200.md

 Even though the orginal AlphaOfficeUI image could have been set up ahead of time with any needed client tools we're adding the the environment on-the-fly to give you some idea that it can be done

-- Connect into the "alphaofficeui" container:
+- Connect into the `alphaofficeui` container:

 ```
 docker exec -it alphaofficeui bash